tlong314/cmgame/README.md

 // Check if two items are colliding if( game.areColliding(sprite1, sprite2) ) {
+  game.playSound( "audio/collision.wav" );
+}

+// ... or do the same thing with all information for two rectangular shapes (like hitboxes) if( game.areColliding(rect1.x, rect1.y, rect1.width, rect1.height, rect2.x, rect2.y, rect2.width, rect2.height) ) {
-  game.playSound( "audio/collision.wav" ); // play a sound file
+  game.playSound( "audio/collision.wav" );
 }

 // Check distance of 2 points (objects with x and y number coordinates defined)